Scecil044/jobFinder/README.md

 -NODE.js for backend
 -React for front end [Link](https://spence-job-application.netlify.app/user-auth)
+> Login with microsoft@gmail.com with password:123456 as a company for test.
+Feel free to create a new account
 > Important insights for building the application were sourced from CODE WAVE [youtube](https://www.youtube.com/watch?v=5SNvbAJFdXQ&t=55s)